glazzarelli/PSD-Project/README.md

 # Babies360

 We want to model the service offered by an agency specialized in providing services to new parents.
-The company relies on the services offered by internal and external professional such as babysitters, pedagogical consultants and event organizers.sp
+The company relies on the services offered by professional such as babysitters, pedagogical consultants and event organizers.
-Based on the requests of the client (the parents) the agency contacts them and provides assistance to the fullfilment of the parents needs.
+Based on the requests of the parents the agency help them by coordinating the communication with other service providers.

 ## Members:
 * member A (Firstname, Lastname, Person Code)